-Note: Distributed Overlay NPA 387 would be in service in 26 April 2025.
+Note: Distributed Overlay NPA 942 would be in service on 26 April 2025.

 DIALLING CHANGES FOR LOCAL CALLS

 Currently 10-digit dialling is mandatory for local calls originating within area code 416/437/647.
 Local dialling plans will not change with this relief.